SCHOOL POLICIES - ATTENDANCE

 Cell phones, if brought to school, are to be turned off and kept in lockers throughout the school day.
 Students will be allowed to access and use their cell phones during morning and lunch recess.
 Students' contact with parents should be done through the school phone.
 School phones are not made available to students to arrange visits with other students.

-The vending machines and server are for use by the junior high students during the eating portion of lunch hour, before school and after school only.
+The servery is for use by the students in Grades 6-8 during the eating portion of lunch hour only.
 Purchased items are for consumption during eating time and in assigned lunchrooms.
-Change for machine use will not be made at the office

 SCHOOL POLICIES - Microwave Use